naveed-ahmad/google_docs_onebox/README.md

 ## Installation

+this plugin has been merged in offical (Onebox)[https://github.com/discourse/onebox] gem.
+So no need to install this if you are using the latest version.

+For standlone instalation follow these steps.

 As seen in a [how-to on meta.discourse.org](https://meta.discourse.org/t/advanced-troubleshooting-with-docker/15927#Example:%20Install%20a%20plugin), simply **add the plugin's repo url to your container's app.yml file**:

 ```yml